 At Pet Keen, we’ve admired Hepper for many years and decided to take a controlling ownership interest so that we could benefit from the outstanding designs of this cool cat company!

-2. JW Pet Gripsoft Cat Slicker Brush — Best Value
+2. JW Pet Gripsoft Cat Slicker Brush — Budget Buy

 JW Pet Gripsoft Cat Slicker Brush starts with a comfortable rubber handle that enables you to get a precise brush on your cat.
 The Gripsoft technology also has non-slip grips to optimize your control and comfort while you work on grooming your cat’s medium-length fur.

 This slicker brush has angled pins to get into the cat’s coat and keep it soft and tangle-free.
 The angle of the pins also helps keep them from scraping against sensitive skin.
 The primary goal of this brush is to help reduce hairballs and shedding by taking out the soft, down-like hairs that often cause your cat to choke on hairballs.
-This cat slicker brush is the best medium-length cat hairbrush for the money.
+This cat slicker brush is our pick for budget buyers.

 The downside to this brush is the sharpness of the tines.
 They are pointed, and although the angle stops them from being too hard on your cat’s skin, when you try to get the hair out of the brush to clean it, the tines may scratch you instead.